What is a sit spot and how to find the best one?

-It is essential for the bettering of our environmental practices for each individual person to take matters into their own hands.
-We cannot surrender control to organizations and nonprofits.
-And we argue, when people are thriving individually it only ripples good things for the collective.
+It is essential for each individual person to take matters into their own hands when it comes to bettering our environmental practices.
+We cannot surrender all control to organizations.When people are thriving individually it only ripples good things for the collective.

 What do you do when you find a sit spot?
 You go every day and spend anywhere from 10 minutes to an hour.
-Just taking nature in, at first.
+Just taking nature in.
 After a few days, you can try to see if you notice what seems to be drawing your curiosity the most and if you’re observing any patterns.
-The more you employ this core routine as practice the more you’re going to get out of it.
-Including a sense of belonging and caring for the very thing, you go out to enjoy every day.

 Self-care is the thing of the decade.
 Stop wasting time and get behind it, for you and the environment.